 - To other College officials who have a legitimate educational interest in the records.
 A College official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the College.

 - To officials of another College to which the student seeks or intends to enroll, or in which the student is already enrolled.

 - In connection with financial aid for which the student has applied or which the student has received.

-- To a parent(s) of an eligible student if the student is a dependent of the parent(s) for IRS tax purposes.
+- To parents of an eligible student if the student is a dependent as defined in section 152 of the Internal Revenue Code.